Lake Bled Travel Guide 2026 : Best Things to Do + Local Tips

 Awarded by Michelin with a mention for The plate.
 The restaurant has a lovely little lounge with a view over Lake Bled.

-Walk through the spectacular Vintgar Gorge
+Walk Through the Spectacular Vintgar Gorge (Near Bled)

 Just 4 kilometres from Bled, near the village of Zasip, lies the Vintgar Gorge: a natural attraction not to be missed.
 This one-hour walk on footbridges over translucent, tumultuous water will leave you with some wonderful memories.
 Find out more about this canyon in the article devoted to it.
 The Vintgar Gorge is a must-see on any trip to Slovenia.